discoveryjs/discovery-cli/README.md

         --model-reset-cache             Enable model cache reset feature
+    -o, --output <path>                 Path for a build result (`build` by default) --pretty-data [indent]          Pretty print of model data if any --script-external [pattern]     Mark a file or a package as external to exclude it from script bundle (see https://esbuild.github.io/api/#external).
+Use "all" value (without
+                                        quotes, a shorthand for "./node_modules/*") to disable all the npm packages from the bundle
-    -o, --output <path>                 Path for a build result (`build` by default) --pretty-data [indent]          Pretty print of model data if any --serve-only-assets             Include server only assets into build -s, --single-file                   Output a model build as a single HTML file per model --single-file-data [side]       Used to specify where to locate data: external (default), inline (default
+        --script-format [format]        Output format for the script files: esm (default), cjs or both --script-names [pattern]        Pattern for file names of the script files corresponding to each model --serve-only-assets             Include server only assets into build -s, --single-file                   Output a model build as a single HTML file per model --single-file-data [side]       Used to specify where to locate data: external (default), inline (default